elvanja/dealesque/doc/milestones/milestone_0.2.md

-* find all the offers by scraping item detail pages get all the data on search if considerably slowing things, do it on pick item or when calculating best offer
+* find all the offers by scraping item detail pages get all the data on search if considerably slowing things, do it on pick item or when calculating best offer TODO make sure no duplicate offers are created in the process
 * find shipping options and costs if nothing else, use web scraping take care to calculate correctly for amazon logged in and not logged in user